ome/omero-cli-zarr/README.md

 ```

 The default behaviour is to export all masks on the Image to a single 5D
-"labelled" zarr array, with a different value for each mask Shape.
+"labeled" zarr array, with a different value for each mask Shape.
 An exception will be thrown if any of the masks overlap.

 To handle overlapping masks, split masks into non-overlapping zarr groups